xx0hcd/Alt-Beacon-Payload/README.md

   - save as 'tmpshell.txt' in the same directory.

 2. Run the alt_beacon.py script.
-  - Probably want to change the function/variables in the 'mmniceness_template.cs' file (assumed to be in the same directory).
+  - Probably want to change the function/variables in the 'niceness_template.cs' file (assumed to be in the same directory).
 If you change '$$$LENGTH$$$' and '$$$NICENESS$$$' in the template file then you will also have to change where it is looking for that in the python script (lines 41,42 and 44).

 3. Outputs final.cs.
   - compile it or something.